eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 #### Types of Mappings

-There are two general types of instructions; JSONPath and it's extensions, and Extractor Functions.
+There are two general types of instructions: JSONPath and it's extensions, and Extractor Functions.
 ##### [_JSONPath Functions_](#user-content-jsonpath-function)
 Looks something like this: `$.path.to.somewhere[*].attribue`
 ##### [_Extractor Functions_](#user-content-extractor-function)